SnehaRayudu07/Binary-Image-Classification/README.md

-# Binary-Image-Classification
+# Pizza, not pizza (Binary-Image-Classification)
-This binary image classification model predicts if the given image is pizza or not.
+This binary image classification model predicts whether the image is pizza or not.